jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 (You can ignore the `can't resolve '(null)'` errors.)

-<!SLIDE printonly>
+---
+class: extra-details

-# Connecting to aliased containers
+## Connecting to aliased containers

 Each ElasticSearch instance has a name (generated when it is started).
 This name can be seen when we issue a simple HTTP request on the ElasticSearch API endpoint.